KingSlug-JT/Elk-Project/README.md

 - Update the configuration files to include correct IP addresses of the local IP addresses for the elk server @ 10.2.0.4:5601 and 10.2.0.4:9200
 - Run the filebeat and metricbeat playbooks, and navigate to kibana server with the ip pf elk server to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- The playbooks are (Ansible/filebeat-playbook.yml) and (Ansible/metricbeat-playbook.yml) you will need to copy these files over to the ansible roles directory on the ansible container.
+ The playbooks are (Ansible/filebeat-playbook.yml) and (Ansible/metricbeat-playbook.yml) you will need to copy these files over to the ansible roles directory on the ansible container.
-- You will need to update the filebeat-config.yml and metricbeat-config.yml on lines 1106 and 1806 to add the elk private IP addess so that the deployment modules are deployed corecctly.
+ You will need to update the filebeat-config.yml and metricbeat-config.yml on lines 1106 and 1806 to add the elk private IP addess so that the deployment modules are deployed corecctly.
-- To navigate to the elk server use web address http://<public elk ip>:5601/app/kibana#/home
+ To navigate to the elk server use web address http://<public elk ip>:5601/app/kibana#/home